TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 > [!IMPORTANT]
 > Please make sure that you
-> 1. [exported the required vriables](#export-required-variables) before executing the commands below
+> 1. [exported the required variables](#export-required-variables) before executing the commands below
 > 2. [downloaded Pull Secret](#download-pull-secret) to pass it as an argument for the commands below

 Optionally, you can run the following command to [validate the permissions required to create a cluster](https://learn.microsoft.com/en-us/cli/azure/aro?view=azure-cli-latest#az-aro-validate)